arp242/gopher.vim/README.markdown

 would slow everything down to a crawl and testing all the combinations is tricky.

-The syntax file in gopher.vim has fewer features, but is also much faster and easier to maintain.
+So the syntax file in gopher.vim has fewer features, but is also much faster and easier to maintain.
+Maybe I'll add some features back once I figure out a better way to maintain this stuff.

 You can still copy vim-go's `syntax/go.vim` file to your `~/.vim/syntax` directory if you want your Christmas tree back 🎄

-Maybe I'll add some features back once I figure out a better way to maintain this stuff.

 ### Why do some commands conflict with vim-go?
 Why not prefix commands with `:Gopher`?